wldt/wldt-core-java/docs/getting_started.md

         PhysicalAssetDescription pad = new PhysicalAssetDescription();

-        //Add a new Property associated to the target PAD with a key and a default resource PhysicalAssetProperty<Double> temperatureProperty = new PhysicalAssetProperty<Double>(TEMPERATURE_PROPERTY_KEY, 0.0);
+        //Add a new Property associated to the target PAD with a key and a default resource
+        //By default 'type' is set equal to the key and 'contentType' is derived from the value's Class (e.g. java.lang.Double);
+        //use the (key, type, contentType, initialValue[, immutable, writable]) constructors to set them explicitly PhysicalAssetProperty<Double> temperatureProperty = new PhysicalAssetProperty<Double>(TEMPERATURE_PROPERTY_KEY, 0.0);
         pad.getProperties().add(temperatureProperty);

-        //Add the declaration of a new type of generated event associated to a event key
+        //Add the declaration of a new type of generated event associated to an event key, a domain-specific type
-        // and the content type of the generated payload PhysicalAssetEvent overheatingEvent = new PhysicalAssetEvent(OVERHEATING_EVENT_KEY, "text/plain");
+        // and the content-type of the generated payload PhysicalAssetEvent overheatingEvent = new PhysicalAssetEvent(OVERHEATING_EVENT_KEY, "temperature.overheating", "text/plain");
         pad.getEvents().add(overheatingEvent);

         //Declare the availability of a target action characterized by a Key, an action type